Tknika/iombian-services-marketplace/standard.md

 The name of the docker service and the name of the container must be the same and it must be composed of alphanumeric characters and the words must be separated by the hyphen symbol ("-"), blanks are not allowed.
 The image will need to be external, it can’t have a build argument.
 The image can be stored in Docker Hub, GitHub Container Registry or any other alternative.

+Every docker-compose.yaml file must have one and only one "main" service.
+The main service is the one which has the same name as the parent service.
+If the docker-compose.yaml file only has one service, that service is the "main" service.
+As will be seen later, the "main" service is the one that will have the service labels.

 It is recommended that the service doesn't have privileges if it doesn't need them.
 Unless the service is launched by some other event, the restart parameter will be "unless-stopped", not "always".